 When asked about the focus of this study, Fabre responded that it, “was to characterize the contribution of type I and II immunity in promoting fibrosis in the context of non-alcoholic hepatitis (NASH).”
 He explained that NASH is one of the most common chronic liver diseases in North America and can lead to severe complications such as cirrhosis and hepatocellular carcinoma.

-Fabre went on to say “prior to their research, it was thought that type I immunity was driving progression of liver fibrosis, as dysregulation of type I immunity induces inflammatory responses in adipose tissue.
+Fabre went on to say “prior to their research, it was thought that type I immunity was driving the progression of liver fibrosis, as dysregulation of type I immunity induces inflammatory responses in adipose tissue.
 Alternately, type II immunity contributes to homeostatic metabolic responses in adipose tissues.”
 Using mouse models, they found it was actually just the opposite; “type II immunity promotes protection in adipose tissue but it plays a pathogenic role in the liver in collaboration with the pro-fibrogenic molecule TGF-beta.”

 “We are proud to have played a part in this research, and the research of all scientists who have used our software,” says Tom Downey, CEO for Partek.
-“While this citation marks a milestone for Partek software, we celebrate all researchers and the contributions they make everyday to advance science and medicine.”
+“While this citation marks a milestone for Partek software, we celebrate all researchers and the contributions they make every day to advance science and medicine.”

-Partek citations have been featured in high-impact journals such as Cell, Science, PNAS, New England Journal of Medicine, Journal of Clinical Investigation, Nature Medicine, Nature, any many others.
+Partek citations have been featured in high-impact journals such as Cell, Science, PNAS, New England Journal of Medicine, Journal of Clinical Investigation, Nature Medicine, Nature, and many others.
 Topics include cancer genomics, neurodegenerative diseases, developmental biology, and biomarker research.